sanskrit/raw_etexts_english/blogs/manasataramgini/2006-02-22_the-praise-of-rudra.md

 +++
-title = "The praise ofxa0rudra"
+title = "The praise of rudra"

 +++
 001 namas te deva-devesha devAri-balasUdana |